cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 |------|
 | ![Shadow DOM in Dev Tools](/img/blog/web-components/ShadowDom_DevelopersToolsView.png) |

 Inside the Developer Tools, the Shadow DOM is bounded by a `#shadow-root (open)` delimiter.
-TODO: CHECK The [Shadow Root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) interface is the root node of the Shadow DOM.
+The [Shadow Root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) interface is the root node of the Shadow DOM.
 It has it's own properties and an event.
 See [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) for more details.

 To set the Shadow DOM mode to closed, just change the mode from "open" to "closed" in the `attacheShadow` call:
 ```javascript